-You will bring an eight- to twelve-page copy of your final story to class the week before you are scheduled for workshop.
+You will have one 3-page story and one 5-page story due during the semester.
+You will be scheduled to have each story workshopped.
 The Schedule is law.
 Do not upset the Scheduling Gods.
-Do not miss the class on which you are scheduled for workshop-consequences will be disastrous, grade-wise.
+Do not miss the class on which you are scheduled for workshop- consequences will be disastrous, grade-wise.

-Following workshop you will revise your final story and turn this in as the course's terminal (and most heavily weighted) assignment.
+Following workshop, you will revise your final story and turn this in as the course's terminal assignment.

-Stories should avoid college tropes (parties, break-ups, dorm/greek life, drug/"trip" narratives) and genre (sci-fi, fantasy, zombie, vampire, My Little Pony fan-fic).
-These genres are specialized forms that require specialized knowledge to do well: you must learn to walk before you can run, and other such platitudes.
-There is a very slight amount of wiggle room here that will be addressed on a case-by-case, ad hoc basis.
+Stories must avoid college tropes (parties, break-ups, dorm/greek life), genre (sci-fi, fantasy, horror, zombie, vampire, My Little Pony fan-fic), and last-page twists or other things intended to trick the reader.
+These genres are specialized forms that require specialized knowledge to do well: you must learn to walk before you can mn, and other such platitudes.
+There is a slight amount of wiggle room here that will be addressed on a case-by-case, ad hoc basis.